topochan/docker-logstash-es-aws/README.md

 A simple container that runs a logstash with the aws amazon plugin

+The default input is listening in port 5000/udp so you sould enable udp port redirection.

 ## Environment variables

 To make work the default config you need to set the next environment variables